L13/vscode-diff/README.md

 This extension is part of the [L13 Extension Pack](https://marketplace.visualstudio.com/items?itemName=L13RARY.l13-extension-pack).

-## What's new in L13 Diff 0.23.0
+## What's new in L13 Diff 0.24.0

-- Added history view for previous comparisons.
-- Added welcome view for favorites.
+- Added context menu for copy, delete and reveal file to list items.
-- Added support for `l13Diff.ignore` in local `.vscode/settings.json` files.
+- Added `l13Diff.ignoreTrailingWhitespace` to ignore trailing whitespace in text files.

 ## Features